-If we lived in a world of super heroes and super villains, I think it would be more like The Watchmen than the world of Marvel.
+If we lived in a world of superheroes and supervillains, I think it would be more like The Watchmen than the world of Marvel or DC.
 In other words, one can’t tell immediately if someone wants to harm or protect.
 The repeated phrase in Alan Moore’s The Watchmen is “Who Watches the Watchmen?”
-Even those who say that they are super heroes should be watched because anyone can err on the side of manipulation, corruption, and deceit.
+Even those who say that they are superheroes should be watched because anyone can err on the side of manipulation, corruption, and deceit.

 To take it a step further, it is because of this election season I can imagine people defending a villain like Batman’s Joker.
 “He had a bad childhood, he’ll turn over a new leaf.
 He has the organizing skills, we just have to help redirect them toward better things.”
 I’ve heard more people make excuses for political candidates, treating them like goddesses/gods rather than like human beings.

-If Trump is a super villain, surely Clinton is not a super hero.
-In super hero movies, it’s not those in political office who are super heroes.
-Although, it becomes fuzzy with S.H.I.E.L.D., which is an arm of the government and includes super heroes (Captain American, Black Widow, etc) working for them.
-It’s not the political conventions we should be looking to for super heroes, but for those who stand for justice, not through speeches, but by caring for the poor and working class and shouting to the hilltops Black Lives Matter.
+If Trump is a supervillain, surely Clinton is not a superhero.
+In superhero movies, it’s not those in political office who are superheroes.
+Although, it becomes fuzzy with S.H.I.E.L.D., which is an arm of the government and includes superheroes (Captain America, Black Widow, etc) working for them.
+It’s not the political conventions we should be looking to for superheroes, but for those who stand for justice, not through speeches, but by caring for the poor and the working class and shouting to the hilltops Black Lives Matter.
 These are the people who are overshadowed by all the talk about the middle class.

 I’m reminded of the immortal words in the song “Eyjafjallajokull Dance” by The World is a Beautiful Place and I am no longer Afraid to Die: